dfernandez79/barman/README.md

 * [dejavu] - actually it was released when I was already working on barman

 All of these libraries had similarities and differences, with more or less features.
 But they were not exactly what I wanted.
-It doesn't means that barman is _better_, is matter of personal needs and preference, so I encourage you to take a look into those libraries too.
+It doesn't means that barman is _better_, it's matter of personal needs and preference, so I encourage you to take a look into those libraries too.

-The _design principles_ that guided me during the creation of barman are:
+The _design principles_ that guided the creation of barman are:

 * **Keep it simple to understand**.
 For example the concept of _class_ doesn't apply directly to JavaScript, but it's common for programmers that comes from class based programming languages.
-So I preferred to use `Class.create` over introducing a new term.
+So `Class.create` was preferred over introducing a new term.

 * **Play nice with _standard_ JavaScript**.
-It means to avoid special method signatures, or adding too many special attributes as much as possible.
+It means to avoid special method signatures or attributes.

 * **Don't re-invent JavaScript**.
 JavaScript has no type checking, and encapsulation is limited.
 If you want those features you'll probably need some external tool and some special attributes and methods to support them.